johnli0135/parenthesizer/README.md

         | else                  cons first b (merge a      rest b)
 ```

-## Colon parentheses

-Like pipe characters, a single colon character can be used in place of parentheses.
+Like pipe characters, a single colon can be used in place of parentheses.

 e.g. in `letrec` block of this quicksort implementation:
 ```racket